 Here is how you can analyze the hand shadow test:

-Furthermore, you can check the leaves of your Pothos to figure out if your plant is happy with its current lighting conditions.
+Furthermore, you can check your Pothos’ leaves to determine if your plant is happy with its current lighting conditions.
 To sum it all up,

-Too much light – Limp and wilted plant, dry foliage, yellow or brown leaves, and minimal or zero vining.
+Too much light – Limp, wilted plant, dry foliage, yellow or brown leaves, and minimal or zero vining.

-Too little light – Smaller leaves, extended internodes with leggy appearance, white spots on leaves, an excessive number of leaves dropping, and stunted plant.
+Too little light – Smaller leaves, extended internodes with a leggy appearance, white spots on leaves, excessive leaves dropping, and stunted plant.

 It is easy for Pothos to recover from low light situations, but I cannot say the same for intense direct sunlight.